Philosophy

 Sensory Table

-Children learn about the properties of things and how they change when manipulated.
-They use fine motor skills to pour, sift, scoop, and dig.
-They measure, count, and compare.
-When working with friends they develop language skills.
-Playing with sand and water is calming.
+Children explore the properties of materials and how they change when manipulated.
+They use fine motor skills to pour, sift, scoop, and dig, while also measuring, counting, and comparing.
+As they work with friends, they enhance their language skills.
+Playing with sand and water also provides a calming experience.

 05